Clayton South Primary School is situated on Clayton Road, Clayton South and draws its students from a rich diversity of multi-cultural communities.

 All our classrooms are large, well equipped and every classroom has an interactive whiteboard.
 There is a very well equipped student library, art room and school hall with a vast array of sporting equipment.
 Our school is fully networked with computers in each classroom in the form of PCs, netbooks, notebooks, tablets and iPads.
 The school is well resourced with a vast and current Mathematical and Literacy Library.

-Specialist programs are conducted in Physical Education, Visual Arts, Music and Spanish.
-In addition a camping program, and inter school sport are provided for middle and senior students.
+Specialist programs are conducted in Physical Education, Visual Arts, and Spanish.
+In addition, a camping program, and inter school sport are provided for middle and senior students.

-Clayton South Primary School provides a comprehensive curriculum which is based on AusVELS.
+Clayton South Primary School provides a comprehensive curriculum which is based on the Victorian Curriculum.

 At Clayton South Primary School we focus on teaching individual students with a focus on improving their Literacy and Numeracy skills.